 The Church offers the opportunity to make final farewells through the Order of Christian Funerals.
 The Vigil for the Deceased, Funeral Liturgy, and Rite of Committal provide a means to commend to the Lord those who have shared in life here on earth, asking the angels to receive their souls and present them to God most High.
 It is most appropriate for individuals to discuss their wishes regarding the funeral with family members and their pastor.
 The selection of readings, prayers, and hymns can ensure that the Funeral Mass will reflect the Church's faith and sure hope in the resurrection of the body on the last day, as well as the faith of the one who has died.
 In many ways this process reminds all of us to "prepare ourselves each day for our own death, praying that it may be happy and may bring us safely home to the Father."
-3
+4

 A common question is, "What is the teaching of the Church regarding cremation?"
 While the Church believes that interment or entombment of the body gives fuller expression to the Christian faith, cremation is permitted.
 Cremated remains must be placed in a worthy vessel, and they must be interred or entombed.
+Whenever possible, the body should be present at the Funeral Mass, with cremation occurring afterwards.